European Traveler

 Romantic wall paintings of German sagas dominate the interior of Schloss Hohenschwangau.
 Schwan is German for swan and swans are often used in decorations to link the new castle to the heraldic symbols of the medieval county of Schwangau.

-Several paintings are dominated by the Swan Order.
+Several paintings are dedicated to the Swan Order.
 Its most illustrious knight, Lohengrin, was later to inspire one of the best-known operas by Richard Wagner, who met Mad King Ludwig II for the first time in Hohenschwangau.

 King Maximilian of Bavaria at Schloss Hohenschwangau